 In the following years, Paramount couldn’t recover and so in the early part of 1933, they filed for bankruptcy.
-Although a few smash hits managed to keep them afloat, it wasn’t enough to get Paramount back on its feet.
-Thus the company decided to reorganise itself, in 1935.
+Although a few hits managed to keep them afloat, it wasn’t enough to get Paramount back on its feet.
+Thus the company decided to reorganize itself, in 1935.
 Soon Paramount recovered, churning out Western hits and popular epics in the late 1930s and 1940s.

 Where Are They Now?

-Unlike its competitors, Paramount couldn’t transition into the TV industry, as smoothly as it did into sound film.
+Unlike its competitors, Paramount couldn’t transition into the TV industry, as smoothly as it did into sound filmmaking.
 Even today, there aren’t as many Paramount Pictures shows as their rivals.
 Thus, their reliance on feature films themselves is rather telling.
 However, it is not a testament to their success.
 With the help of Viacom, Paramount was able to purchase CBS, one of America’s leading channels in TV.
 So it is not yet known whether or not Paramount might just break into the TV business.
 After all, they did manage to take over America’s biggest movie industries before, what’s keeping them from doing it again?